SWI-Prolog/packages-semweb/doc/rdfdb.md

     be reused, but many reindexed triples may result in a significant memory fragmentation.

-  - Resources are maintained in a seperate table to support rdf_resource/1.
+  - Resources are maintained in a separate table to support rdf_resource/1.
 A resources requires approximately 32 bytes.

   - Identical literals are shared (see rdf_current_literal/1) and